rglanz/EventValidation/readme.md

 2. Event Times

         Select a csv file with event times in seconds.
+(If you adjust the event times within the GUI, this file will be overwritten, so save a backup!)

 3. Time Series (Optional)

-        If desired, load a csv file with the time-series data.
+        Load a csv file with the time-series data.
 Each entry should represent the value of the time-series at that particular frame.